Acksell/CI-CD-Example/README.md

 ### Running

-Simply run the provided `./start_watchtower.sh` script!
-There is some more documentation about different arguments and watchtower in the file itself.
+Simply run the provided `./start_watchtower.sh` script to start the watchtower container!
+It is set to poll for new images every 5 minutes, you can change this (and more) in the script itself, where you can find more documentation about different arguments and watchtower.

 >Note: One might want to create a symlink to the config file instead of mounting the config file directly in order for changes to propagate properly to the watchtower container.
 Read more: https://containrrr.dev/watchtower/usage-overview/.